Famous/framework/docs/guides/hello-framework.md

 All Framework projects are created using the following syntax:

-    FamousFramework.scene('module name',  { module defintion } )
+    FamousFramework.component('module name',  { module defintion } )

 The bulk of a project lives within the `'module definition'` where we list our behaviors, events, states, and tree as members of an object ( see [Core Concepts](core-concepts.md) for an intro to the BEST pattern ).
 The `module name` points to the directory where your project files are located.
 Let's see it in action.

 ## A simple project

-Check out the 'Hello World' example below ( Let's assume it is located in the `components/my.components.name/hello-framework` directory of an existing [seed project](#) ).
+Check out the 'Hello World' example below ( Let's assume it is located in the `components/my.components.name/hello-framework` directory of an existing [seed project](getting-started.md) ).
 When reading through the code, think of the _tree_ ( imported from the `hello-framework.html` file ) as custom HTML and the _behaviors_ as CSS styles on steroids.

     /**
     *  hello-framework.js